-From 1979 until 2002-the year I retired as a Physics and Chemistry teacher one of the resources I used with my students to introduce them to kinematics consisted of reproducing with modern material the experience of the sphere rolling on an inclined plane described briefly by Galileo in the third day of the 'Discorsi'.
+From 1979 until 2002 -the year I retired as a Physics and Chemistry teacherone of the resources I used with my students to introduce them to kinematics consisted of reproducing with modern material the experience of the sphere rolling on an inclined plane described briefly by Galileo in the third day of the third day of the 'Discorsi'.
 One problem on which I concentrated my attention from the beginning was of the dynamic type: How to evaluate the frictional forces that the plane and the sphere exert on each other?